freeletics/freeletics-gradle-plugins/common/README.md

 Create a file called `rules.pro` in the root of the project and/or next to the projects build file containing (in a multi project setup it is possible to split the config and put the shared parts into the root `rules.pro` file):
 ```
-# The Gradle API jar isn't added to the classpath, ignore the missing symbols
--ignorewarnings
 # Allow to make some classes public so that we can repackage them without breaking package-private members
 -allowaccessmodification